ChalmersSCG/bylaws/README.md

 Validity
 --------

-After a person has expressed a wish to join [Chalmers Software Craftsmanship Guild]{}, they are considered a member of the society when they have been added to the member database.
+After a person has expressed a wish to join Chalmers Software Craftsmanship Guild, they are considered a member of the society when they have been added to the member database.
 A membership is valid until the end of the fiscal year.

 Expulsion
 ---------

-A member who actively opposes the vision of [Chalmers Software Craftsmanship Guild]{} can be expelled from the society.
+A member who actively opposes the vision of Chalmers Software Craftsmanship Guild can be expelled from the society.
 A decision regarding expulsion of a member must be made by the annual meeting with at least two thirds majority.